kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-10-20-gulp-tutorial-3-build-clean-jekyll.markdown

 There is a gulp plugin for Jekyll, but it’s alpha and was blacklisted, because it’s not needed as you can run shell tasks with node.
 But I have to send the `done` status, when the task is finished.

 All this task is doing is running `jekyll build` with some options.
 I use `app` as the source folder, `build/development` as the target and point to my `_config.yml`.

+I put my `_config.yml` and other configuration files always at the root of my project.
+If you don’t like that, you need to update the configuration to point to the location of your `_config.yml`.

 {% aside aside-hint %}
 <h4>To bundle or not to bundle</h4>